 11.29.13.4 Use of CAISO Reserve Account.

-If there are funds standing to the credit of the CAISO Reserve Account (including the proceeds of drawings under banking facilities described in Section 11.29.9.6.2) or the CAISO Penalty Reserve Account, the CAISO shall debit the CAISO Reserve Account and with the default amount in order to clear the CAISO Clearing Account and effect payment to the CAISO Creditors.
+If there are funds standing to the credit of the CAISO Reserve Account or the CAISO Penalty Reserve Account (including the proceeds of drawings under banking facilities described in Sections 11.29.9.6.2 and 11.29.9.6.4), the CAISO shall debit the CAISO Reserve Account or the CAISO Penalty Reserve Account with the default amount in order to clear the CAISO Clearing Account and effect payment to the CAISO Creditors.

 * * *